 Healthforce Center at the University of California, San Francisco (UCSF) has been awarded a five-year grant of $7 million from The California Endowment to launch a specialized area of focus on health workforce policy in California starting in 2023.
 (Read our launch announcement in October 2023.)

-As part of our commitment to a process that is community informed, our next steps are to share more details on our process to date and what we’ve learned with all of you and to invite anyone interested in shaping our health workforce policy priorities to participate in design workshops.
-In August and September, we’ll hold two online workshops (each with the same content) for people to discuss the projects we expect to undertake in the coming year.
+As part of our commitment to a process that is community informed, in June 2024, we provided an update on our progress to date with a slide deck for further information and announced our community design workshops in August and September.
+We invited anyone interested in shaping our health workforce policy priorities to participate in these workshops to discuss the projects we expect to undertake in the coming year.
 These projects will focus on meeting current priorities and better defining some emergent and future oriented policy issues that will shape health workforce efforts in California.

 California is facing significant shortages, as well as a stark lack of diversity, among health care workers.
 Widespread burnout has resulted in a dramatic number of workers leaving the field and further exacerbating shortages.
 Decades of effort to pursue a culturally responsive, diverse, and inclusive health workforce that reflects the demographics of California have been slow to yield progress and have infrequently included community voices, and most have not confronted the racism that is embedded in the policies, structures, and processes that yield our health care workforce.